Redman (rapper): Doc's da Name 2000 & Blackout (1998–1999)

-In 1998 Redman released his first collaboration album El Nino with group Def Squad.
+In 1998, Redman released his first collaboration album El Nino with group Def Squad.
 His fourth studio album Doc's Da Name 2000 was a top seller, shipping platinum in sales and exceeding his previous record of gold.
 It peaked at number 11 on the Billboard 200 and had three songs ("I'll Bee Dat", "Da Goodness", "Let Da Monkey Out") that charted.

 With his labelmate Method Man, Redman made a featured appearance on the Doc's Da Name 2000 record on the song "Well All Rite Cha".
 In 1999, Method Man and Redman released a collaborative album called Blackout!.

 Malpractice (2001)

-In 2001 Redman released his fifth studio album Malpractice.
+In 2001, Redman released his fifth studio album Malpractice.
 It reached number 4 on the Billboard 200 and was certified gold by the RIAA on July 21, 2001.
-It boasted two singles "Let's Get Dirty (I Can't Get in da Club)" and "Smash Sumthin'".
+It boasted two singles, "Let's Get Dirty (I Can't Get in da Club)" and "Smash Sumthin'".

 Mixtapes, Collaborations & Production (2002–2006)

 Since the release of Malpractice, he has kept his fans happy by independently releasing the Ill At Will mixtapes, which feature various members of his new record label Gilla House members under Redman's Gilla House imprint include Saukrates, Icarus, Ready Roc, E3, Young Heat, and Melanie.

 Redman had his best-known international hit with Christina Aguilera, when he was featured on her 2002 single "Dirrty".
 Around this time he was also featured on a popular remix of Pink's track Get This Party Started.
-He is cited in the song 'Till I Collapse as rapper Eminem's favorite rapper.
+He is cited in the song "'Till I Collapse" as rapper Eminem's favorite rapper.

-Under his birthname, Reggie Noble, Redman has done production for himself, many of his crew members, and even Shaquille O'Neal on his 'Shaq-Fu: Da Return' album.
+Under his birthname, Reggie Noble, Redman has produced music for himself, many of his crew members, and even Shaquille O'Neal on the Shaq-Fu: Da Return album.

 Red Gone Wild (2007–2008)

-In March 2007, Redman released Red Gone Wild.
+In March 2007, Redman released Red Gone Wild, produced by Chris Pinset.
 He stated on MySpace that the reason for the long wait to drop the album was the fast-changing pace of hip hop.

 On March 27, 2007, Redman confirmed on BET's Rap City: Tha Bassment that the sequel to How High, How High 2, was currently being written.
 In an April 10, 2007, Onion A.V.
 Club interview, Redman hinted that there would be a second collaborative album with Method Man.